OpenDendro/dplPy/README.md

 dplPy has been successfully tested thus far on Ubuntu 20, Ubuntu 22, macOS (Intel and M2).
 Other operating systems may experience unexpected errors or conflicts.
 Please let the developers know.

-## Current Version and Changelog
+## Current Version

-dplPy is currently at version `v0.2.0` - The project has changed to a new development structure where all development will be on `main` and releases and updates to [Pypi](https://pypi.org/project/dplpy/) will be first branched to a version number and then deployed (triggered by the branch).
+dplPy is currently at version `v0.2.0` - The project uses a development structure where all development will be on `main` (and therefore unstable) and pre/releases and updates to [Pypi](https://pypi.org/project/dplpy/) are first branched to a version number and then deployed (an action that is triggered by the creation of the branch).

 ## Installation